Àngel Rangel: Swansea City

 In November 2011, Rangel was voted best defender in the Premier League.
 He played 34 matches during the season, helping the team retain their league status.

 Rangel scored his first goal in the English top flight on 25 August 2012, in a 3–0 home win over West Ham United.
 On 8 March 2013, he signed a new contract with Swansea, keeping him at the club until 2016.

 On 19 April 2015, one month after again extending his link, now until 2017, Rangel was selected in The Football Manager Team of the Decade at the Football League Awards.
 On 14 November 2017, he was named new captain after Leon Britton stepped down to become a player-assistant manager.

 Rangel was released at the end of the 2017–18 campaign.

 Queens Park Rangers

 Rangel spent time in the 2018 off-season training with Indian Super League club Bengaluru FC during their tour of Valencia.
 On 15 August, he joined Championship side Queens Park Rangers on a one-year contract.

 On 14 August 2020, Rangel left Loftus Road, remaining there to be assisted through his rehabilitation from an Achilles tendon injury.
 The following 20 April, however, the 38-year-old announced his retirement.

-In April 2022, Rangel was appointed manager of Pontardawe Town's under-12 team.
+In April 2022, Rangel was appointed manager of Pontardawe Town's under-12 team, where his son, also named Àngel, was playing.